-“Once bitumen sinks to the bottom of a lake or wetland, it is much more problematic to clean up than conventional oil, which floats nicely and can be skimmed off the surface,” Diane Orihel, a professor in Aquatic Ecotoxicology at Queen’s University, told VICE News.
+“Once bitumen sinks to the bottom of a lake or wetland, it is much more problematic to clean up than conventional oil, which floats nicely and can be skimmed off the surface,” Diane Orihel, a professor in aquatic ecotoxicology at Queen’s University, told VICE News.

-The wetlands in the Dakotas, fertile breeding grounds for migratory birds like Canada geese and the American bittern, have already widely been drained out for agriculture.
+The wetlands in the Dakotas, fertile breeding grounds for migratory birds like Canada geese and the American bittern, have already been widely drained out for agriculture.
 They once covered about 10% of the state; half were wiped out over the course of the 20th century to create more farmland.
 Only about 2.7 million acres of wetlands remain.

-When tar sands oil leaches into wetlands, they’re just about impossible to restore entirely.
+When tar-sands oil leaches into wetlands, they’re just about impossible to restore entirely.

 “Wetlands are a fragile environment, the most sensitive,” said Michel Boufadel, a professor of Civil and Environmental Engineering at the University of New Jersey Institute of Technology.
 “On the other extreme is rocks.”

-“So if you told me there’s an oil spill in wetlands, I would tell you that’s the worst case scenario,” added Boufadel, who worked with the EPA on the cleanup of a previous tar sands oil spill in Kalamazoo, Michigan.
+“So if you told me there’s an oil spill in wetlands, I would tell you that’s the worst-case scenario,” added Boufadel, who worked with the EPA on the cleanup of a previous tar-sands oil spill in Kalamazoo, Michigan.

 Cleaning up the wetlands could involved digging them up to get at the bitumen that’s sunk in.
 But that risks damaging the wetland in the process of trying to save it.